If you need help resolving a conflict, want to raise a concern, or are just exploring your options, the Ombuds Office can help.

 In helping to resolve conflicts, the ombudsperson may serve as a go-between or as a mediator, and may see that problems are brought to the attention of appropriate people at the college.

-In addition, the Ombuds Office offers a number of services through the Oberlin College Dialogue Center, including mediation and facilitation, as well as educational forums and workshops.
+In addition, the Ombuds Office offers a number of services through the Yeworkwha Belachew Center for Dialogue at Oberlin College, including mediation and facilitation, as well as educational forums and workshops.

 How the Ombudsperson Can Help

 The ombudsperson employs a number of strategies to help resolve conflicts.
 Depending on the situation, the ombudsperson will:

 - Listen and discuss questions, concerns, and complaints

 - Answer questions or help find others who can

 - Help individuals develop and evaluate options or courses of action, and assist in pursuing them